vda-lab/visualisation-tutorial/index.md

 ### What are vega-lite and vega?
 You might have heard of [D3](http://d3js.org) as a library to create interactive data visualisations.
 Indeed, this library is considered the standard in the field.
 Unfortunately, it does have quite a steep learning curve which makes it not ideal if you have to learn it in 2-3 days without a background in javascript programming.
 In this course, we'll use vega and vega-lite instead.
 Both are so-called _declarative_ languages, where you tell the computer _what_ you need, not _how_ to do it.
 Vega and vega-lite are expressed in _JSON_ ("javascript object notation").

-This image by [Eric Marty](https://blog.ericmarty.com/the-d3-/-vega-stack) provides a good overview how the different parts are related:
+This image by [Eric Marty](https://blog.ericmarty.com/the-d3-/-vega-stack) provides a good overview how D3, vega and vega-lite are related:

 <img src="{{ site.baseurl }}/assets/d3-vega-vegalite-stack.png" />